mcejp/mcejp.github.io/_posts/2020-11-06-bresenham.md

 x(y) = x_a + \frac{y - y_a}{y_b - y_a}(x_b - x_a)
 $$

-(This function exists as long as the line is not horizontal, e.g. $y_a \ne y_b$, but when processing the edges of flat-top and flat-bottom triangles, we will not encounter any horizontal lines except in degenerate cases.)
+(This function exists as long as the line is not horizontal, e.g. $y_a \ne y_b$, and when processing the edges of flat-top and flat-bottom triangles, we will not encounter any horizontal lines except in degenerate cases.)

 This representation gives us a lot of power; given the bounding line in screen space and an $$y$$-cordinate, we can for example find the left-most filled pixel ($X_{left}$) by determining the smallest integer $X_{left}$ that satisfies the inequality